Part of the complete guide to understanding addiction

 Detox Treatment

-Entering a detox facility is the first step for the cocaine user to get clean.
-Withdrawal can cause painful physical symptoms such as nausea, fever, altered heartbeat, depression and heightened stress levels.
-In some cases, hallucinations and extreme paranoia has been exhibited by recovering users.
-Understandably, it is imperative that detox be overseen by competent medical professionals.
+Entering a detox facility is the first step for a cocaine user to get clean.
+Withdrawal can cause painful physical symptoms such as nausea, fever, altered heartbeat, depression, and heightened stress levels.
+In some cases, hallucinations and extreme paranoia have been experienced by recovering users.
+Understandably, detox must be overseen by competent medical professionals.

-The industry is rife with opportunistic, greedy merchants who view your loved one as a chance to make a quick buck.
-Keep your eyes open and ask questions; be wary of those offering a quick fix or a two-week vacation.
+The industry is rife with opportunistic, greedy merchants who view your loved one’s addiction as a chance to make a quick buck.
+Keep your eyes open and ask questions - be wary of those offering a quick fix or a two-week vacation.
 Your loved one’s life is at stake.